 - To get the Feathered Hairstyle you should start as in any other haircut: wash well and prepare the hair for the next steps, remove all the impurities that might be me contact with the hair and could damages it during the process.

 - The cut is done with damp hair.
 Separate the hair in 5 to 7 strands according to the area where it is: lateral front right and left, rear right and left side and back.
-After separating these zones, lock them individually with hair springs.
-Depending on the size and density of your hair, you may need to do more or less hair strands.
-Also keep in mind where you want your hair streak to be when separating the hair.
+After separating these zones, lock them individually with springs.
+Depending on the size and density, you may need to do more or less hair strands.
+Also keep in mind where you want your hair streak to be when separating them.

 - Each of these strands of hair will now be worked on individually.
 It is advisable to start from the front of the hair.
 From the first bundle of hair, a small sub-wick will be removed, and with the help of a comb this will be combed upwards in relation to the head, forming a 180º angle.
 The tips of this wick should now be cut with the hair well stretched and maintaining the angle, in V-shaped form.
 Proceed similarly for the remaining sub-wicks of the first wick.
 And then, the other strands.